acccounttest/AntiTechnoMapProSandOfGold/README.md

  :
 + For install correctly, download the folder named files:
 ---
-- Drag and drop the executable file like on desktop in a new folder
+- Drag and drop the executable file like on desktop in a new folder.
-- The same for the txt file
+- The same for the .ini file.
-- Start it and wait the popup on
+- Start it and prepare your application the first time.

 + Currently supporting battle change but:
 ---